jonnonz1/nz-statute-book/acts/public/1978/fencing-act-1978.md

   - **Owner** , in relation to any land, means the person for the time being entitled to receive the rack rent thereof, or who would be so entitled if the land were let to a tenant at a rack rent
   - **Public reserve** has the same meaning as in the Reserves Act 1977
   - **Repair** includes trimming, keeping, and maintaining a live fence, keeping an electric fence in working order, and cleaning, deepening, straightening, altering, or enlarging the course of a natural or artificial watercourse or any ditch or channel or raised ground that serves as a fence
-  - **Road** means a road within the meaning of section 43 of the Transit New Zealand Act 1989; and includes any motorway, limited access road, street, access way, service lane, and other public highway
+  - **Road** means a road within the meaning of section 43 of the Government Roading Powers Act 1989; and includes any motorway, limited access road, street, access way, service lane, and other public highway
   - **Work** and include the erection, replacement, repair, and maintenance of a fence in whole or in part, and the preparation of the land along or on either side of a boundary between adjoining occupiers for any such purpose; and include any survey work necessary to determine that boundary.

 ### 3 Application of Act